 The primary advantage to testing through AncestryDNA is that match results are often linked to family trees.
 AncestryDNA “does the work” of identifying a common ancestor between two individuals if that person can be located in both trees by Ancestry.com’s computer algorithms.
 If a common ancestor cannot be located, then AncestryDNA provides a list of surnames and locations that are “in common” between the two trees.
 For the other two companies, this process is not automatic, and must be done by manually reviewing family trees and GEDCOM files for those on the match list.

-AncestryDNA is not available outside of the United States; therefore, most of the individuals in their database are “Americans.”
+AncestryDNA is not as widely available outside of the United States; therefore, most of the individuals in their database are “Americans.”
 If the test-taker’s ancestors have been in the United States since the mid 19th century or so, then often there are significant high quality matches in Ancestry’s database.
 If the test-taker or his ancestors are fairly recent immigrants to the United States, then often there are few matches of much significance for them.

 AncestryDNA lacks several tools that are necessary for confirming and tracking match results, and this is the primary disadvantage to testing with them.
 Ancestry does not provide a way to download a list of matches, making it difficult to track and remember which matches one has communicated with.
 AncestryDNA also does not provide a way to view the shared DNA segments between two individuals.
 The DNA segment information is necessary to confirm potential matches identified through analysis of family trees.
 Both 23andMe and FTDNA provide these tools.